 - Not file a joint return with a spouse unless it’s solely for the purpose of claiming a refund—they don’t have any tax liability

 - Live with you all year, but there are exceptions for some close relatives like parents

 - Not have gross income for the year of $4,200 or more as of 2020

 - Must depend on you for more than half their total support needs for the year

 The $4,200 gross income figure for qualifying relatives is tied to the personal exemption amount for the year.
 Exemptions themselves have been repealed through 2025 under the terms of the Tax Cuts and Jobs Act (TCJA), but the figure is nonetheless updated annually because it’s indexed for inflation and it’s still tied to qualifying for other tax breaks.

-Both qualifying children and qualifying relatives must be U.S. citizens, resident aliens, or nationals or residents of Mexico or Canada.
+Both qualifying children and qualifying relatives must be U.S. citizens, those who meet either the green card test or the substantial presence test for the calendar year, or nationals or residents of Mexico or Canada.